-- " Most crime is committed in response to an opportunity.
-The best prevention is to eliminate opportunities for a crime to be committed. - " Avoid working or studying alone in a building at night. - " Avoid stairs in remote sections of buildings. - " Keep purses and bags locked up in a drawer or cabinet instead of underneath or on top of your desk. - " Keep money, electronics, and other valuables locked away. - " Keep personal belongings in sight or take them with you as you move around a building. - " Never prop doors open, even for a short time. - " Be cautious of removing jewelry to wash hands.
-These items are easily lost or stolen.
+- " Most property crimes are committed in response to an opportunity.
+The best prevention is to eliminate opportunities for a crime to be committed.
+Crimes related to assault, interpersonal violence, sexual assault, stalking, and sexual harassment are related to choices perpetrators make related to power and control.
+It is never the fault of the victims of these crimes when they occur. - " Avoid working or studying alone in a building at night. - " Avoid stairs in remote sections of buildings. - " Keep purses and bags locked up in a drawer or cabinet instead of underneath or on top of your desk. - " Keep money, electronics, and other valuables locked away. - " Keep personal belongings in sight or take them with you as you move around a building. - " Never prop doors open, even for a short time. - " Be cautious of removing jewelry to wash hands.
+These items are easily lost or stolen. - " Know and utilize campus safety resources such as safety escorts and SafeRide. - " take extra precautions and awareness when on campus at night. - " get involved in prevention of crimes of interpersonal violence